Aftertone vs Motion (2026): Intentional Planning vs Full AI Autopilot

 Where Aftertone pulls ahead

-Aftertone's lifetime plan costs less than four months of Motion.
+Aftertone is $30/month with a 7-day free trial.
 By year three you've saved over $900.
 If you're a freelancer or solo operator, that's not a rounding error.

 AI that makes you smarter vs AI that takes over

 Motion's auto-scheduling sounds good until it puts your most important task at 4pm on a Friday because the algorithm optimised for something you didn't expect.
 Users regularly describe overriding the AI's choices.
 Aftertone doesn't touch your schedule.
-It watches how you actually work — which tasks keep getting pushed, where you lose time, when your energy drops — and gives you a weekly report so you can make better decisions yourself.
+It watches how you actually work β which tasks keep getting pushed, where you lose time, when your energy drops β and gives you a weekly report so you can make better decisions yourself.
 You stay in control.
 The AI makes you more informed.

 Ready in 5 minutes, not 5 weeks